 The elves were as small as the ellestrians.
 They were cast to be plain and bare of any magic, and their lifespan was even shorter than the djinns, limited to only a thousand years.

-Another five millennia passed, and Dézhira noticed the elves were different than the others.
+Another five millennia passed, and Dézhira noticed the elves differed from the others.
 With the passing of each generation, they stayed loyal and obedient.
-Dézhira was relieved that her children still praised her and was thankful for their existence.
+Dézhira was relieved that her children still praised her and were thankful for their existence.
 In return, she created a new race of children: liches.

 After a millennium of the liches staying faithful, Dézhira created six new races to populate the rest of Elisium.
 They each had a lesser lifespan than the former: selkies, treefolk, dryads, incubi and succubi, trolls, and cryters.

 Centuries passed.
 Some of the new children turned against Dézhira, cursing her for making them lesser than the first, while others remained faithful.
 Until one day, a few of the ellestrians cursed the ground, contaminating all the crops, and poisoning all the wildlife that ate upon the patch of land.
 A plague quickly spread across Elisium, causing the majority of the population to fall victim to the sting of death.
 The ellestrians struggled, trying to undo the wrong they had done, but to no avail.
 All the surviving children, from ellestrians to cryters, prayed for Dézhira to give them somewhere to go to escape the plague.

 Dézhira was hurt and upset with how her children had been treating one another; but they were still her children, so she answered their prayers—but not without demonstrating the might of her wrath.
 She shattered what was once her paradise and expanded the waters, forcing her children to flee into the ocean’s abyss.